proud-p/humanoid_amp/README.md

 ```
 The parameters of the code in this repository have not been fine-tuned.
 Currently, the walk performance is acceptable, but the dance performance is quite poor.
 Due to personal bussiness, I will not begin to debug until summer.

 The dataset and URDF files are from [Hugging Face](https://huggingface.co/datasets/unitreerobotics/LAFAN1_Retargeting_Dataset).
-I have written a dataset format conversion script and related USD files, but I have not uploaded them yet.
-If needed, feel free to open an issue, and I will update them.

 **Contributions**, **discussions**, and stars are all welcome! ❥(^_-)